otorexia/otorexia/portfolio/blog/cms-and-auto-deployment-for-vuepress.md

 ---
-title: Content management and auto deployment for vuepress
+title: Content management and auto deployment for vuepress.
 date: 2018-08-09 17:49:28 +0000
 excerpt: This works like expected, this text is only visible on the front page where all the blog posts are listed